fagsoft1/coding-challenge-mooveit-showcasing/src/docs/Readme.md

 ## Acknowledgments

-Mooveit Showcasing Fagsoft has been created to complete a coding challenge.
+Mooveit Library Fagsoft has been created to complete a coding challenge.
 Is a project not only to achieve the goal of completing the code challenge but also a way to learn new things.